KinglyCapital/tradekit/packages/tradekit-brokers/README.md

 # TradeKit Brokers Package

-Provides utility abstractions for interacting with API brokers
+Provides information related to brokers and their APIs.